hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 6 4 0 4 3 1 4 1 5
-Weapons/Armour: Jaws and brutality!
-War hounds never use or need weapons and armour.
+Weapons/Armor: Jaws and brutality!
+War hounds never use or need weapons and armor.
 Special Rules
 Animals: War hounds are animals and thus do not gain experience.